Business Associate Agreement

 2.1 Permitted Uses and Disclosures

-- For the proper management and administration of Business Associate or to carry out its legal responsibilities, provided that any disclosures are required by law or Business Associate obtains reasonable assurances from any third party that the PHI will be held confidentially.
+- For the proper management and administration of Business Associate or to carry out its legal responsibilities, provided that any disclosures are required by law or Business Associate obtains reasonable written assurances from any third party that PHI will be held confidentially and used only as required by law.

 - To provide data aggregation services to Covered Entity as permitted by 45 CFR § 164.504(e)(2)(i)(B).